Notify me

 Several of the brands above also have watches which feature in our blog post about unusual watches.

-There have, of course, been many other influences on watch design, especially in recent times when the market has increasingly desired innovation and uniqueness as well as concept or story, as cultures and technologies have evolved.
+There have, of course, been many other minor influences on watch design, especially in recent times when the market has increasingly desired innovation and uniqueness as well as concept or story, as cultures and technologies have evolved.

 Historical watch design influences include practical considerations, such as the rounded edges and smooth surfaces once watches evolved from being worn around the neck to being kept in pockets, the greater creative freedom when watches moved to the wrist so no longer needed to be round and smooth, and the very influential design of the Cartier Santos, made for practical use by the famous aviator: